London-centric Theatre?

 I agree that West End Theatre (where we saw the RSC production of Wolf Hall at The Aldwych) is not the answer.
 The Aldwych was far too big for Wolf Hall and from where we were sitting the actors were tiny, distant figures.
 We had no sense of involvement and thought it poor, while friends who saw it in Stratford all thought it wonderful.
 The Barbican is a far better stage, though an appalling ugly maze of a building, and out on a limb, away from the theatre clusters in Covent Garden and the South Bank.

 But I repeat.
-They can fill Stratford with ease.
+The RSC can fill Stratford with ease.
 I would say while they have actors of Jasper Britton’s quality on their Stratford boards, they are in no danger whatsoever of becoming “The Warwickshire Rep.” In two days, we chatted to people who had driven from Lancaster, Leeds and Swansea for Henry IV.
 In most cases.
 London would be more difficult.

 ADDED 20th December 2013 (and on blog front page):